-VoIP call recording solutions immortalize vital phone conversations and keep them safe in the cloud.
+VoIP call recording solutions provide clear phone conversations and keep them safe in the cloud.
 Whether you’re a contact center or a small company handling customer calls, you need a specific call recording solution tailor-fit to your needs.
 To help you out, we’ve tested a wide range of solutions, both standalone and built-in.
 Nextiva emerges as the best VoIP call recording solution for most because of its flexible pricing and capability to record calls in various modes, whether it’s automatic or on-demand.

 The Best VoIP Call Recording for Most

 Nextiva ranks as one of the top solutions.
 Their flexible pricing makes it easy for any company of any size to enjoy the benefits of VoIP call recording.